Import & Export Requirements for Used Medical Equipment in South America

 - The ISP oversees these regulations and may require additional certifications.

-- Commercial invoice, certificate of origin, bill of lading, and sanitary registration.
+- Commercial invoice, Certificate of Origin, Bill of Lading, ISP registration (if applicable) and sanitary registration

-- May undergo additional inspections to ensure compliance with national standards.
+- Equipment may undergo additional inspections to ensure compliance with national standards

 - Importing used medical equipment can be subject to specific restrictions if the equipment is considered obsolete or hazardous.